davewalker60/pmdup/pages/lodging-options.md

 These are the hotels that we know of beachside.
 All are within a 15-minute walk of Hotel Las Arenas (where we dance), most are closer.
 Check Google Maps for distance to Hotel Las Arenas Puerto Morelos.

 - **Hotel Las Arenas** - The closest hotel to the beach, where we dance, and where a good portion of us stay.
 We are working directly with the hotel (thanks Dave Nur al-Haqq!) and have booked nearly the entire 30-room hotel at a 10-night group rate that includes all taxes and avoids all online booking & cleaning fees. [<span style="color:red">***Learn more and book here***</span>](booking-rooms.md).
+- **Hotel Ojo de Agua** - First hotel up the beach from Las Arenas and our recommendation for people wanting solo rooms.
+A bit cleaner and pricier than Las Arenas.
 - **Amar Inn** - Well-established place a very short distance up the beach with some nice and some funky rooms.
 - **Areia Boutique Hotel Puerto Morelos** - Completely-remodeled hotel, a bit upscale with great views of the ocean and mangroves from the top floors and rooftop.
 - **Casa El Moro** - A nice place just 1/2 block from Las Arenas with inexpensive prices if you book before the end of June.